etiennestuder/gradle-jooq-plugin/README.md

 # Overview
 [Gradle](http://www.gradle.org) plugin that integrates [jOOQ](http://www.jooq.org).
-For each jOOQ configuration declared in the build, the plugin adds a task to generate the jOOQ Java sources from a given database schema, and includes the generated sources in the specified source set.
+For each jOOQ configuration declared in the build, the plugin adds a task to generate the jOOQ Java sources from a given database schema and includes the generated sources in the specified source set.
 Multiple configurations are supported.
 The code generation tasks fully participate in the Gradle uptodate checks.